klauspost/reedsolomon/README.md

 # Streaming/Merging

-It might seem like a limitation that all data should be in memory, but an important property is that *as long as the number of data/parity shards are the same, you can merge/split data sets*, and they will remain valid.
+It might seem like a limitation that all data should be in memory, but an important property is that *as long as the number of data/parity shards are the same, you can merge/split data sets*, and they will remain valid as a separate set.

 ```Go
     // Split the data set of 50000 elements into two of 25000